nuls-io/devsite/docs/Guide/g_create_node.md

 ```

-## Step 4 - How to confirm your node has sync'd with the test/ mainnet chain
+## Step 4 - Confirm your node has sync'd with the chain

 Use the command "network info" to determine if the sync has completed or how close you are to completing the sync.
 ```